MikeDigitize/JSFundamentals/README.md

 b = function() {
   return "foo";
 }
 console.log(a);

 ```

-At runtime the above example would attempt to call <code>b</code> as a function before the function is assigned as its value, resulting in an error as at that time its value is undefined and therefore cannot be called as a function.
+At runtime the above example would attempt to call <code>b</code> as a function before the function body is assigned as its value, resulting in an error.
+At that time its value is still undefined and therefore cannot be called as a function.

 ### Hoisting and let and const